 How Maeng Da Kratom is Produced

 The best Maeng Da kratom starts with trees that are grown in the lush rainforests of Indonesia’s Borneo, the third largest island in the world.
-Socratic Solutions sources kratom grown in two locations depending on the strain: a private plantation in West Kalimantan and wild growth areas along the banks of the Kapuas Hulu River.
+Socratic Solutions sources kratom grown in two locations depending on the strain: wild growth areas in West Kalimantan and a plantation along the banks of the Kapuas Hulu River.

 In these areas, the soil stays at a pH level of around 5.5 to 6.5, which is the optimal range for a kratom tree to flourish.
 Due to the region’s continuous rainfall, nutrients are cycled through the soil regularly, meaning the tree is free to feed on a wide variety of beneficial chemicals.